tkn-tub/ns3-gym/src/lte/doc/source/lte-testing.rst

    to allocate the UL grant because of lack of resources.
-The number of collisions depends on the number of UEs that try to access simultaneously; we estimated that for a :math:`0.99` RA success probability, 5 attempts are sufficient for up to 20 UEs, 10 attempts for up to 50 UEs, 20 attempts for up to 100 UEs, and 40 attempts for up to 200 UEs.
+The number of collisions depends on the number of UEs that try to access simultaneously; we estimated that for a :math:`0.99` RA success probability, 5 attempts are sufficient for up to 20 UEs, and  10 attempts for up to 50 UEs.
    For the UL grant, considered the system bandwidth and the default MCS used for the UL grant (MCS 0), at most 4 UL grants can be assigned in a TTI; so for :math:`n` UEs trying to